Kodewerfer/CommonFridge-mobile-app/README.md

 # Bishop's Common Fridge

-Create with react native
+Create with react native,

 built with Expo

->Require nodejs
+*Require nodejs*

 To run the project locally,